-- Short term: Impacts would be temporary (i.e., they would occur for a matter of hours up to weeks at a time), and would generally last no longer than one season, without lasting effects. - Long term: Impacts would be continuous throughout the life of the plan, potentially occurring every winter, with potentially lasting effects.
+- Short term: Impacts would be temporary (i.e., they would occur for a matter of hours up to weeks at a time), and would generally last no longer than one season, without lasting effects. - Long term: Impacts would be continuous throughout the life of the plan, potentially occurring every winter, with potentially permanent effects.

 The terms "impact" and "effect" are used interchangeably throughout this document.
 The impacts are qualitatively and quantitatively assessed using definitions that provide the reader with an idea of the intensity of a given impact on a specific topic.
 The intensity definition is determined primarily by comparing the effect to a relevant standard based on applicable or relevant/appropriate regulations or guidance, scientific literature and research, or best professional judgment.
 Because intensity definitions vary by impact topic, they are provided separately for each impact topic analyzed in this document.
 Intensity definitions provided throughout the analysis are characterized as negligible, minor, moderate, or major.
-The intensity definitions are provided for adverse impacts only; beneficial impacts are addressed qualitatively.
+Except for the wildlife and wildlife habitat topic, the intensity definitions are provided for adverse impacts, and beneficial impacts are addressed qualitatively.